Amirreza-shj/python_project_NAAM/README.md

 To start the project.

 ## Code description
 'main.py' file use two python modules.
-'PumpStorage' is module contains classes and functions to calculate space and storage of pump volume and also there is another class called MonthVolume to calculate volume of lake in specefic month and 'WaterLevel' package contains class and functions to calculate level of water.
+'PumpStorage' is module contains classes and functions to calculate space and storage of pump volume and also there is another class called MonthVolume to calculate volume of lake in specific month and 'WaterLevel' package contains class and functions to calculate level of water.
 There is 'PumpStorage' class in 'PumpStorage' package.
  ```python
 class PumpStorage: